 Sina taught violin and viola privately in Indiana and Oklahoma before moving back to Texas to continue her playing and teaching.

-Sina has performed onstage with Ray Price and the Cherokee Cowboys, B.J.
+Since returning to Texas she has performed onstage with Ray Price and the Cherokee Cowboys, B.J.
 Thomas, Christopher Cross, and Kansas.

 Ms. Granata received her high school diploma from Interlochen Arts Academy and a Bachelor of Music degree in violin performance from Indiana University.
 In Cleveland, Ohio she performed the Mozart Concertant with the Cleveland Institute Chamber Orchestra.
 Her freelance career includes performances with Rod Stewart, Steve and Eydie Gorme, Manheim Steamroller, Ray Charles, Barry White, Moody Blues and Barry Manilow.
 Ms. Granata completed Suzuki Teacher Training and pedagogical study with Carol Dalinger, head of Music Education and Suzuki Training at Evansville University and Judy Offman of Houston.
 Ms. Granata has held teaching positions at the University of South Dakota and Wintergreen Music Festival. .
 There she coached chamber music and taught violin and viola.
 She was a Suzuki teacher for 10 years.
 Ms. Granata has had a private violin and viola studio for over 30 years.